zhz918/Work/README.md

 ## ChatSystem

-Creates Twitter-like functionality (follower-followee relations, message length limits etc.) and allows users to send messages to other users using a socket implementation.
+Creates Twitter-like functionality (follower-followee relations, message length limits, etc.) and allows users to send messages to other users using a socket implementation.

 ## FileTree